 * One of the subtle consequences of the electronic configurations of the different elements is their magnetic properties.
 A spinning electron has a magnetic moment, meaning it acts like a little bar magnet.
 When two electrons occupy the same orbital, they have opposed spins and so opposed magnetic moments, and their magnetic effect cancels out.
 However, if an element has orbitals with only one electron, the atom inherits a magnetic moment from the unpaired electrons.

 In the simplest case, in a material made up of atoms of an element with a magnetic moment, the atoms will align themselves randomly, ensuring that their magnetic moments cancel out.
 If a magnetic field is placed across the material and the atoms are free to move, they will align with the magnetic field, enhancing its strength.
 Such materials are known as "paramagnetic"; many rare earth elements have paramagnetic properties.
-Incidentally, the amount by which the material enhances the magnetic field is known as the "magnetic permeability" of the material.
+The amount by which the material enhances the magnetic field is known as the "magnetic permeability" of the material.

 Some other atoms with a magnetic moment have a tendency to align with each other magnetically.
 This is due to overlap between the electron wave functions of neighboring atoms, resulting in a lower energy state if the magnetic moments of the atoms are aligned.
 Iron is the best-known example.
 Normally, the material is organized into relatively large-scale "domains" with opposed magnetic fields, and the material has little or no large-scale magnetic effect.
 However, if the material is heated so the atoms can reorient themselves and placed in a magnetic field, the atoms will line up; if the material is allowed to cool, the atoms will remain fixed in their orientation after the magnetic field is removed, resulting in a permanent magnet.

 Such materials are known as "ferromagnetic", and they have greater magnetic permeability than paramagnetic materials.
 If heated again without the presence of a magnetic field, the material will fall back into domains again and lose its permanent magnet properties.
 The temperature at which this happens is called the "Curie temperature", after Pierre Curie, who discovered the phenomenon in 1895.
-Above their Curie temperature, ferromagnetic materials will change their magnetic orientation in track with changes in an external magnetic field -- but with a time lag, a phenomenon known as "magnetic hysteresis", which has some applications but can also result in power losses.
+Above their Curie temperature, ferromagnetic materials will change their magnetic orientation in track with changes in an external magnetic field -- but with a time lag, a phenomenon known as "magnetic hysteresis", which has some applications, but can also result in power losses.

 A type of highly ferromagnetic ceramic materials, known as "ferrites" and made up of iron and boron with barium, strontium, or molybdenum, are commonly used as permanent magnets; as coatings (in powder form) for magnetic recording media; as cores in transformers, inductors, and electromagnets; and even as a component of the secret "radar absorbing material (RAM)" coatings applied to "stealth" aircraft to reduce their visibility to radar.

 Materials made up of atoms that don't have a magnetic moment may still end up being magnetized when a magnetic field is placed across them -- but the magnetic field of the material opposes that of the external magnetic field.
 This property, known as "diamagnetism", is simply due to the fact that the magnetic field induces an electric current into the material, with the electric current setting up an opposed magnetic field.
 This is more or less straightforward "magnetic induction", very much like that which occurs when a magnetic field is placed across a loop of wire.
 The phenomenon is used to sort aluminum cans out of waste conveyors: while a permanent magnet won't stick to aluminum, placing a magnetic field across the conveyor belt drives the aluminum cans off of it.

 * Although paramagnetism, ferromagnetism, and diamagnetism are the most common magnetic properties of materials, there are a number of specialized cases as well.